StepanUhlir/AC-IB-dynamics365smb-docs/business-central/ProductivityPack/electronic-documents.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do"), icon, enter **Sales Invoices** and then choose the related link.
 2. Create a new Sales Invoice per your customer and verify that the Document Sending Profile field is populated on the Electronic Documents tab.
-3. On the Sales Invoice page, run the *Post action*.
+3. On the Sales Invoice page, run the *Post* action.
-4. When you see information about the number of the posted invoice, select Open Invoice and verify that the *El.Document No.* Sent field on the posted invoice increases after the defined period of triggering automatic posting.
+4. When you see information about the number of the posted invoice, select Open Invoice and verify that the *El.Document No. Sent* field on the posted invoice increases after the defined period of triggering automatic posting.

 > [!NOTE]